XO3D Studio · 3D Artist

 Artistic Eye

-A strong sense of design, color theory, composition, and visual storytelling.
+A strong sense of design, colour theory, composition, and visual storytelling.

 Attention to Detail

-The ability to focus on fine details in texture, color, and form that make a scene or character come to life.
+The ability to focus on fine details in texture, colour, and form that make a scene or character come to life.

 Creativity and Imagination